Level 3 Background Check Is NOT Federal (Sanctions & FACIS Explained)

 There are many different types of background checks, and although most people have heard of level 1 and level 2 background checks, there is also a level 3 background check used for certain situations.

 Although a level 3 background check can sound a little bit intimidating, it is not a federal check.
-The confusion stems from the fact that a level 3 check is quite standard in most industries, but there is also the additional distinction for a level 3 background check that pertains to background checks for healthcare workers.
+The confusion stems from the fact that a level 3 check is quite standard in most industries, but there is also the additional distinction for a level 3 background check that pertains to healthcare worker background verifications.
 And, this check includes searching very specific, federally controlled databases.

 What Is a Level Three Background Check?

 Although it may sound official, it’s important to understand that a level 3 background check isn’t a legal distinction or anything official.
-Most background check companies divide their services between packages or levels to distinguish the different types of background checks they offer.
+Most background check companies divide their services between packages or levels to distinguish the different kinds of background screenings they offer.

 One of the main reasons for this is to provide more affordable options and background check packages to businesses, based on their needs.